Today we’re updating our metrics to give our partners and the industry more clarity and confidence about the insights we provide.

 We’ve been working for several months to improve reporting, and today we’re announcing several updates intended to make information clearer and easier to understand.
 Some of the updates we’re making are described below; for all we’ll be updating our in-product definitions.

-- More descriptive names: We’ll make updates now and in the coming months to ensure our metrics are clearly named (e.g. “view content” → “website view of content,” and “video views” → “3-second video views”).
+- More descriptive names: We’ll make updates now and in the coming months to ensure our metrics are clearly named (for example “view content” → “website view of content,” and “video views” → “3-second video views”).

 - Clarified calculations: We’ll clarify some calculations to make sure they reflect how our products are being used by advertisers.
 For example, with the launch of Canvas in February, we gave advertisers the ability to create an immersive native experience on Facebook.
 Within Canvas, they can also link to offsite content on Facebook’s in-app browser.
 While this experience is valuable to advertisers, the original intention of the Canvas View Duration metric was to capture time spent in Canvas.
 So we’re clarifying the metric calculation to reflect that it excludes time spent outside Canvas (linking to offsite content).